Labor Market Pays Dividends

 Despite the weak March NFP number, labor markets are coming to a boil.
 A look into the KC Fed's Labor Market Conditions Index reveals an expanding labor force, record job openings, accelerating hiring, declining unemployment and high levels of labor market confidence.
-The latest read shows activity trending at 10 year highs with momentum at an all time high, no reason to expect deterioration here.
+The latest read shows activity trending at 10-year highs with momentum at an all-time high, no reason to expect deterioration here.
 You can read more about this in my article, The Jobs Report Isn't Telling The Whole Story.

 source; KC Fed LMCI